Latter Day Saint movement and engraved metal plates: Kinderhook plates

 Obverse and reverse of four of the six Kinderhook plates, shown as facsimiles in a 1909 edition of the History of the Church, 5: 374–75.

-In 1843, Smith acquired a set of six small bell-shaped plates, known as the Kinderhook Plates, found in Kinderhook, Pike County, Illinois.
+In 1843, Smith acquired a set of six small bell-shaped plates, known as the Kinderhook plates, found in Kinderhook, Pike County, Illinois.
 The plates were manufactured and buried by three men who lived in Kinderhook, and who had intended the plates as a prank against the LDS community.
 Although Smith did not translate the plates, William Clayton, his secretary, wrote that Smith said they contained "the history of the person with whom they were found and he was a descendant of Ham through the loins of Pharaoh king of Egypt."
 As Richard Bushman has written: "Joseph may not have detected the fraud, but he did not swing into a full-fledged translation as he had with the Egyptian scrolls.
 The trap did not quite spring shut, which foiled the conspirators original plan."
 After Smith's death, the Kinderhook plates were presumed lost, and for decades the Church of Jesus Christ of Latter-day Saints (LDS Church) published facsimiles of them in its official History of the Church.
 In 1980, the Kinderhook Plates were tested at Brigham Young University and determined to have been manufactured during the nineteenth century.
 Today, the LDS Church acknowledges that the Kinderhook plates were a hoax.

-Voree Plates
+Voree plates

-James J. Strang, one of many rival claimants to succeed Smith in the 1844 succession crisis, said that he had discovered and translated a set of plates known as the Voree Plates or "Voree Record."
+James Strang, one of many rival claimants to succeed Smith in the 1844 succession crisis, said that he had discovered and translated a set of plates known as the Voree plates or the "Voree Record."
 Like Smith, Strang produced witnesses to testify to his plates' authenticity.
 Although Strang's attempt to supplant Brigham Young as Smith's successor proved abortive, Smith's mother, Lucy Mack Smith, and for a time all living witnesses to the Book of Mormon, including the three Whitmers and Martin Harris (although perhaps excluding Oliver Cowdery), accepted "Strang's leadership, angelic call, metal plates, and his translation of these plates as authentic."
 Strang equally claimed to have discovered and translated the Plates of Laban spoken of in the Book of Mormon.
 As with the Voree Plates, Strang produced witnesses who authenticated them.
 Strang's purported translation of these plates was published in 1850 as the Book of the Law of the Lord, which together with the Voree Record, is accepted as Scripture by members of Strang's diminutive church, the Church of Jesus Christ of Latter Day Saints (Strangite).